 Stud tail is caused by two main factors, the first being if the dog’s androgen levels are high over an extended period of time.
 These are levels that are heightened during the mating stage, so if the levels are heightened for too long it can cause the condition.

-The second cause is from is an outside agitator such as fleas.
+The second cause of stud tail is from is an outside agitator such as fleas.
 If these pests make their way to the tail gland and start sourcing blood from there, the gland is likely to get inflamed.
+If you notice your dog has stud tail, look for flea bites to see if that could be a factor.

 Is stud tail contagious?